chenheinrich/RELIKE/README.md

   - On a cluster: Find and load the MPI module (e.g. `openmpi`, `mpich` or `pmi`) on the cluster using `module avail` and `module load XX`; consult the cluster’s user guidelines).
   - On a laptop: Install OpenMPI (https://www.open-mpi.org/) using your system’s package manager (`sudo apt install libopenmpi` in Debian-based systems)

-- Make sure `CosmoMC-relike` is not empty; if it is, you might have to pull the submodule via:
+- If `CosmoMC-relike` is empty, you probably need to get the git submodule via:

   `git submodule update --init --recursive` <CH: Currently not working; use python only for now>